RocketChamp/ithub/README.md

-# IT-hub
+# IT-Hub

 ## Introduction

-IT-hub is a social media platform for technical people in the IT field.
+IT-hub is a social media platform for technical and not only people in the IT field.
 The app provides a space for users to create and collaborate on projects, connect with others, and share their work.

 ## Features